Shtil': Shtil'-2.1

 A proposed version under development of the Shtil' launch vehicle features the payload in a special section on top of the space head.
 This increases the possible volume and weight of the payload inserted into orbit.

 Shtil'-2R

 A further developed version of the launch vehicle features a larger payload section on top of the space head.
 The additional space is used for larger and heavier payloads and an additional boost engine to propel the payload in higher orbits.
 The increase in length of the launch vehicle means that it can only be launched from a ground based launching complex.

 Shtil'-3

 The final proposed version of the Shtil' launch vehicle features a redesigned third stage with enlarged propellant tanks.
 The space head used on previous version is omitted and replaced by a newly designed section for instruments and the payload adapter.
 The payload section can, when necessary for the mission, include an additional booster engine.

-Performance

-Because of its mobile launch platform the Shtil' launch vehicle can reach a large number of different inclinations and both Sun-synchronous orbit and low Earth orbit.
-The possible payload is determined by the desired mission.
-On a typical mission to a 200 km circular orbit at an inclination of 79 degrees the Shtil' has a payload of 280 kg.
-Proposed version have a higher payload capacity of up to 430 kg for the Shtil-3.